Carapaz wins Giro d’Italia, Haga clinches final stage

 Haga had told his wife to stay at home.

-“Maybe that was a mistake,” Haga said as he smiled through tears of joy in a post-race interview.
+“Maybe that was a mistake,” the Team Sunweb cyclist said as he smiled through tears of joy in a post-race interview.
 “This is for everyone who believed in me and supported me and sacrificed for me.

 “I gave everything today and to finally win … it’s very special.”